 1. Commodity Price Risk

-There was a significant volatility in 2015 in commodity prices for nickel, gold and coal.
+There was significant volatility in 2016 in commodity prices for nickel, gold and coal.
 The volatility was caused by weak demand due to the global economic crisis and the increasing level of world commodity reserves.
 Although ANTAM has diversified customers and does not depend on a specific market or country, due to the dominance of nickel and gold product portfolio on other products, ANTAM’s revenue can still be significantly affected by the volatility in commodity prices.

 Other than natural hedging through the increase of non-nickel and non-gold portfolio portions (bauxite and coal), it is also possible for ANTAM to mitigate commodity price risks through hedging transactions with the main goal of protecting their budgeted income.
 Yet some hedging positions may cause ANTAM to lose the chance to obtain even higher profits when prices rise.